 Skip to Main Content

-CMTH 220: Introduction to Film: Crime, Gangster & Prison
+COMM 220: Introduction to Film: Crime, Gangster & Prison

 This guide will help you find film criticism, biographies of directors, definitions of film genres, and information about the Library's DVD collection.

-Classic Crime, Gangster & Prison Films on DVD
+Classic Crime, Gangster & Prison Films

 What characteristics define the Crime, Gangster, or Prison movie?
 Visit the “Film Genres” page on the American Movie Classics (AMC) web site to find out!